-Ricky Analyst, Tactical Research Global Investment Research division, Hong Kong
+Ricky Associate, Tactical Research Global Investment Research Division, Hong Kong

 On one hand, we have to be very analytical and quantitative, to identify and quantify investment opportunities.
 On the other hand, soft skills are also essential in order to communicate our ideas to the client in an interesting manner.